jnkiarie/containerization-gke/README.md

     * Docker Images Built and Uploaded : jnkiarie/backend-image:v1.0.1 and jnkiarie/client-image:v1.0.1

 ### 3. Commands Used
-    * gcloud container clusters create moringa-cluster
+    * gcloud container clusters create moringa-cluster- this is to create a cluster to manage the pods
     * kubectl apply -f mongo-config.yaml
     * kubectl apply -f mongo-secret.yaml
     * kubectl apply -f mongo.yaml